 3. Open the window

 Fresh air can calm a sick feeling.

-When you are feeling like you are going to vomit, it doesn’t help when you feel ‘stuffy’, like you can in a car.
-You need freedom, and space around you.
+When you feel like you are going to vomit, it doesn’t help when you feel ‘stuffy,’ like you can in a car.
+It would help if you had freedom and space around you.

 Opening the window can help you feel less stuffy, and it has the added benefit that some of the vomit might go out of the window.
 It is much easier to clear the side of your car than the car seat/child.

 4. Use the air conditioning

 You know when you are going to vomit, your body temperature feels like it is rising….the sweat begins to pour down your face like you’ve been caught leaving work early.

 Ramp up the air-con to cool them down.
 You might be fighting a losing battle, but it is best to unleash all possible weapons.
 You never know; it might just stop the mass clean-up.

 5. Play games that force them to look out of the window